AllenInstitute/AllenSDK/_sources/unionizes.txt

 projection_energy              projection_density * projection_intensity
 volume                         volume of valid pixels in structure.
-Valid pixels are those not manually annotated as invalid data. projection_volume              volume of projection signal in structure in mm3 normalized_projection_volume   projection_volume / total volume of signal in brain max_voxel_density              density of projection signal in 10um3 grid voxel with largest density. max_voxel_x                    x coordinate in um of grid voxel with largest density. max_voxel_y                    y coordinate in um of grid voxel with largest density.
+Valid pixels are those not manually annotated as invalid data. projection_volume              volume of projection signal in structure in mm3 normalized_projection_volume   projection_volume / total volume of signal in the injection site. max_voxel_density              density of projection signal in 10um3 grid voxel with largest density. max_voxel_x                    x coordinate in um of grid voxel with largest density. max_voxel_y                    y coordinate in um of grid voxel with largest density.